 Typical Backhoe Features

-- Wheels Instead of Tracks: This means it can drive 20 mph between job sites instead of needing a trailer.
+- Wheels Instead of Tracks: Most backhoes are wheeled, meaning they can drive 20 mph between job sites instead of needing a trailer.

-- 180-Degree Rotation: From the seat in a stationary position, a backhoe can only turn 180 degrees between scoping in the front to trenching in the back.
+- 180-Degree Rotation: From a stationary seat, a backhoe can turn only 180 degrees, from scoping at the front to trenching at the back.
 To get a full rotation, you would have to move the machine itself.

 Backhoe Common Uses